-When it is cold outside, a big bowl of Chicken & Sausage Gumbo will definitely warm you up.
+When it is cold outside, a big bowl of Chicken Sausage Gumbo will definitely warm you up.
+It is so flavorful will lots of Cajun spices.

 It is just full of flavor with the onion, bell pepper, celery, garlic, Cajun seasoning, and more.
 I grew up eating a lot of seafood Gumbo in Mobile, Alabama, which is near the Gulf.
 I also had plenty of seafood and chicken & sausage gumbo when I lived on the North Shore of New Orleans.
 In Arkansas, we do not have fresh seafood, so I prepare Chicken & Sausage Gumbo.
 It is similar to a Seafood Gumbo, but it has Chicken & Andouille Sausage.
 Andouille sausage is a Cajun Smoked sausage from Louisiana.
 It is much more flavorful and maybe a little spicier than regular sausage.
 My local Wal-Mart carries Andouille Sausage.